 If you file a joint tax return, both you and your spouse/RDP are generally responsible for paying the tax and any interest or penalties due on the tax return.
 However, you may qualify for relief of payment on all or part of the balance as an innocent joint filer.
-For more information, get form FTB 705, Innocent Joint Filer Relief Request, at ftb.ca.gov/forms or call 916.845.7072, Monday - Friday between 8 a.m. to 5 p.m. except holidays.
+For more information, get form FTB 705, Innocent Joint Filer Relief Request, at ftb.ca.gov/forms or call 916.845.7072, Monday through Friday from 8 a.m. until 5 p.m., except holidavs.